-Pennyrile Forest Trail is a 25.1 mile moderately trafficked out and back trail located near Dawson Springs, KY that features a lake and is rated as moderate.
+Pennyrile Forest Trail is a 25.1 mile moderately trafficked out and back trail located near Dawson Springs, Kentucky that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until December.
 Dogs are also able to use this trail.

 Presently, there is a portion of the Pennyrile Nature Trail beginning at the Tradewater Park/PNT Trailhead just off of Hwy 109 that is clear to the No Outlet Road.
 When approaching the No Outlet Road some choose to turn left on the No Outlet Road, continue and cross Hwy.
 109, and continue dow